Trajectory Inc.

-Trajectory Inc. is an American technology company that focuses on solving the problems facing the global book publishing market.
+Trajectory is an American technology company that focuses on the global book publishing market.
 It was founded by Jim Bryant in 2011 and is headquartered in Marblehead, Massachusetts.

-The company is known for pioneering the development of a series of deep learning algorithms that are used to analyze and recommend books.
+The company is known for the development of a series of deep learning algorithms that are used to analyze and recommend books.

 History

-Since its founding in 2011 by Jim Bryant, Trajectory established relationships with over 300 eBook distributors located on six continents.
-In 2013, the company quietly acquired the assets of startup Small Demons, which gave them access to the HarperCollins’ e-book library for analysis and data extraction.
-Trajectory went on to establish other partnerships with major publishers, thus growing its algorithms’ ability for book recommendation.
+Since its founding in 2011 by Jim Bryant has established relationships with over 300 eBook distributors worldwide.
+In 2013, the company acquired the assets of startup Small Demons, which gave them access to the HarperCollins’ e-book library for analysis and data extraction.
+Trajectory went on to establish other partnerships with major publishers, growing its algorithms’ ability for book recommendation.

 In 2014, the company invented a standardized way to compare and contrast the flow of sentiment through works of fiction.

 In January 2015, Trajectory announced that it had invented a method to generate book recommendations based on the content of the book.
 It is believed to be the first company to successfully demonstrate this.

 The company is also noted for its penetration in the Chinese e-book distribution market, where most notably it formed a pact with Tencent Literature in March 2015 to distribute over 200,000 Chinese titles in North and South American distribution channels and English titles across the Chinese company's customer base of 820 million active users.
 Also in the spring, Trajectory announced agreements with Chinese distributors Xiaomi and Dangdang.

 In 2015, Trajectory announced agreements with Peoples Education Press, Zhejiang, Anhui, Diamond Comic Distributors, Gardners, the Association of American University Presses and others.
 In September of the same year, the company won the Book Industry Study Group's Industry Innovation Award for their re-imagination of and unique approach to the industry.